md3629/Data-Science/README.md

-# Data  Science using R
+# Data  Science using R<br>
+This repository serves as a showcase for implementing Data Science techniques in R, covering predictive analytics with Monte Carlo simulation and customer segmentation through clustering.
+Practical examples are enhaced with visualizations for the understanding of complex concepts.

 ## Predictive Analytics under uncertainity using Monte Carlo simulation